yclas/guides/docs/Security-two-step-sms-authentication.md

 ## How it works:

-1. An user registers on your website or posts an ad.
+1. A user registers on your website or posts an ad.
-2. An user account is created and the user goes to Edit Profile page and enters his phone number.
+2. A user account is created and the user goes to Edit Profile page and enters his phone number.
 3. After updating the profile details, the user will get a verification code by message on his mobile phone, which he will need to enter in the next page.
 4. Now the user is authenticated and the Two-step SMS authentication is enabled on his account.